 At the other extreme, that is in the very obese (here I’m talking about perhaps 35%+ body fat for men and 40%+ for women), the reverse problem is present.
 There are tons of fatty acids floating around in the bloodstream, but for a variety of reasons, oxidation has become impaired.
-To fully discuss this issue (along with approaches of fixing it) would require a full article and I won’t say much more about this group here.
+To fully discuss this issue (along with approaches of fixing it) would require a full article series.

 By extremely obese here, I’m primarily using body fat percentage as the determinant.
 A male at 30-35%+ body fat and a female at 40%+ are in that category.
-It’s possible to see even higher numbers; 50-60% isn’t unheard of at the real extremes of obesity.
+It’s possible to see even higher number.
+In the most extremes of obesity, a BF% of 50-60% is not unheard of.

-I’d also note that it is possible for relatively lighter individuals to carry quite a bit of body fat and much of what I’m going to discuss in terms of underlying physiological “defects” will apply to that group.
+I’d also note that it is possible for relatively lighter individuals to carry relatively more body fat (this called being skinny fat).
+Much of what I’m going to discuss in terms of underlying physiological “defects” will apply to that group.
 But for individuals who are carrying both extra weight AND fat, there are issues (mainly issues of programming) that are critical to take into account that I’ll cover later in the series.

 Let Me Be Abundantly Clear About the Word “Defect”

 As one final pedantic note, so nobody takes me the wrong way, I used the term “defect” above and will continue to use that throughout the article but I want to make it absolutely clear that I’m using it in its literal sense (just as I am using “obese” in its literal, clinical sense).

-That is, many physiological systems become impaired (and whether or not this is a cause or a consequence of obesity is sometimes more difficult to determine.
+That is, many physiological systems become impaired in obesity.
+Whether or not they are a cause or consequence of obesity is sometimes more difficult to determine.
 The point is that the system is impaired.
-That is they are defective relative to what is considered ‘normal’ physiology (normal being another loaded word).
+That is they are defective relative to what is considered “normal” physiology (normal being another loaded word).

 Now, the metabolic syndrome, as noted, is actually a cluster of different things including issues with poorly regulated blood lipid levels, high blood pressure, inflammation and a ton of other things.
 I’m not going to talk much about those in this series.
 Instead, what I want to focus on is insulin resistance.

 Now, insulin resistance, in rather simple terms, refers to a situation where various tissues in the body including skeletal muscle, liver and fat cells no longer respond appropriately to the signal sent by the hormone insulin.
 This has a number of consequences not the least of which is that blood sugar levels tend to become poorly regulated just as it does in diabetes.